mahidulislamnihad/KiCAD_PCB_Design/Project_1/README.md

     [Bottom Layer](Gerber_View_Bottom_Layer.png)

 # Next Step
-1. In gerber view GND panels is not shown as CU layer rather it is showing as a shape.
+1. In gerber view GND panels is not shown as CU traces rather it is showing as a shape.
 Checked video need to find proper answer.
+   Answer: It is suppose to show in such way.
 2. Doing another hands on project on KiCAD.

 # P.S.